elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/microtasks.md

 ---

 ### What if the order matters for us?
-How can we make code run after promise done?
+How can we make code run after a promise gets done?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The simplest and recommended way to make code run after promise done is to put it into the queue with the .then method.
+  <div><strong>Interview Response:</strong> The most straightforward and recommended way to run code after a promise gets done is to put it into the queue with the .then method.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />